nawhas/rfcs/features/library/v1-saved-tracks.md

 - A user must be authenticated to save tracks.
 - A user is prompted to sign up if attempting to save track.

-## Open Questions
-1. Does it make sense to separate the concept of "saved" tracks/albums from a future concept of Playlists?
-  - The term "Playlist" is standard across music apps, but does that make sense in the context of Nawhas?
-  - Spotify has separate concepts for "saved" vs. "playlist" – a user can save tracks and albums in Spotify and those show up in the user's library as a (potentially) sortable list.

 ## Detailed Engineering Design

 In the backend, we'll create a new `Accounts` module for all changes described below.